Egnus/audiowaveform-installer/readme.md

 Inspired by [ffmpeg-installer](https://github.com/kribblo/node-ffmpeg-installer)

-Using version 1.3.3 of Audiowaveform
+Using version 1.3.3 of Audiowaveform for Ubuntu
+Using version 1.4.2 of Audiowaveform for Darwin (MacOS)

 ## Install

     npm i audiowaveform-installer

 ## Usage examples

 ```javascript